komminarlabs/terraform-provider-influxdb3/docs/data-sources/tokens.md

 - `cluster_id` (String) The ID of the cluster that the database token belongs to.
 - `created_at` (String) The date and time that the database token was created.
 Uses RFC3339 format.
 - `description` (String) The description of the database token.
+- `expires_at` (String) The date and time that the database token expires, if applicable.
+Uses RFC3339 format.
 - `id` (String) The ID of the database token.
 - `permissions` (Attributes List) The list of permissions the database token allows. (see [below for nested schema](#nestedatt--tokens--permissions))